fruition-partners/filesync/README.md

 ## Overview

-FileSync synchronizes local file changes to mapped records in ServiceNow instances.
+FileSync synchronises ServiceNow instance field values to local files and syncs file changes back to the applicable record.

 This enables ServiceNow developers to use their favourite integrated development environments (IDEs) and text editors like WebStorm, Sublime and [Brackets](http://brackets.io/) for editing JavaScript, HTML, Jelly and other code - without wasting time and interrupting